Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Formulation

-The amplitude of the SMR signal is proportional to\footnote{In Ref.~\onlinecite{Hou2017}, the orientation of the N\'{e}el vector in the AFI is controlled by magnetization of an adjacent YIG.
+The amplitude of the SMR signal is proportional to\footnote{In Ref.~\onlinecite{Hou2017}, the orientation of the N\'{e}el vector in the AFI is controlled by the magnetization of an adjacent YIG.
 The negative SMR observed in this experiment can be reasonably understood if the N\'{e}el vector is perpendicular to the magnetization of YIG.
-In our work, we also employ this assumption.}
+We also employ this assumption in our work.}